TechMan21/DataStructureTutorial/1-stacks.md

 ![Image showing Call Stack Example from VS Code Screenshot](https://github.com/TechMan21/DataStructureTutorial/blob/c7608369f26e717da142435bfe4e9dde277e52ff/PythonCallStackExample.png "Call Stack Example from VS Code")

 In application, like web-browsers, stacking helps with page navigation (back and forward arrow).
 It saves a history of web pages as each new link or page is opened.

+## Big O Notation
+In Big O notation, stack operations typically exhibit efficient time complexities.
+Adding an element to the top of the stack (push operation) and removing the top element (pop operation) both have a constant time complexity of O(1).
+Similarly, retrieving the top element without removing it (peek operation) also has a constant time complexity.
+However, searching for a specific element within the stack (search operation) has a linear time complexity of O(n), where n is the number of elements in the stack.
+Despite this, stacks remain suitable for various applications due to their efficient last-in-first-out (LIFO) data storage and retrieval.

-## Example Code
+## **Example Code**
 Here's an example code of the redo and undo function:

 ```python